 Richard M. Bekesh, AIA, has been the President and chief operating officer of Spring Engineering, Inc. (SEI) since its inception in May of 1988.
 SEI is a multi-disciplined, 30 person architectural and engineering design firm located in Pasco County.
-For the past twenty-eight years, the firm has provided architecture, engineering and planning services to a wide variety of public, private, and institutional clients throughout Florida and the U.S. SEI was the recipient of the prestigious 2015 Bright House Business of the Year award for the 8-County Tampa Bay region.
+For the past thirty years, the firm has provided architecture, engineering and planning services to a wide variety of public, private, and institutional clients throughout Florida and the U.S. SEI was the recipient of the prestigious 2015 Bright House Business of the Year award for the 8-County Tampa Bay region.
 SEI was the recipient of the Pasco Economic Development Council’s Service Industry of the Year in 2003 and named the West Pasco Chamber of Commerce Business of the Year in 2006.
 The firm has also won many other design and industry awards.

 A Florida native, Bekesh grew up in New Port Richey.
 After graduating High School, he attended the University of Southern Mississippi on an Army ROTC scholarship and received a degree in Architectural Engineering.
 He then attended the U.S. Army Corps of Engineers College in Ft.
 Belvoir, Virginia and was a commissioned officer.
 He elected to return to Pasco County after college so that he could pursue an effort to have a positive impact on the overall regional development.